Skip navigation

 Ski Mountaineering: Anna Gibson, Cam Smith

-All athletes who meet objective qualifying criteria and/or are nominated by their national governing bodies must still be approved by the U.S. Olympic and Paralympic Committee.
+All athletes who meet objective qualifying criteria must still be nominated by their national governing bodies and approved by the U.S. Olympic and Paralympic Committee.

-Here’s a look at who qualified for the team so far:
+Here’s a brief sport-by-sport look at the team:

 Alpine Skiing